francesctr4/SplitScreen/index.md

 ### TODO 3 → [Scene.cpp]
 ### “Instantiate the players in the scene”

+* Read the config.xml and retrieve all the player nodes.
+* Then you have to CreateEntity of each player.
+* Don’t forget to add them to the players list.

 ![TODO 3](https://user-images.githubusercontent.com/99948892/227061519-a9e45b39-7443-492d-8a9e-3645a7def82a.png)

 ### TODO 4 → [Render.cpp]
 ### “Get the viewport of each active camera”

+* You need a loop to go through the list of cameras
+* For each camera, state renderer and viewport
+* You can retrieve the viewport of the cameras

 ![TODO 4](https://user-images.githubusercontent.com/99948892/227061466-5e230e87-7bd7-47ca-9a98-58328ba1c05a.png)

 ### TODO 5 → [Render.cpp]
 ### “Center each active camera to a player”

+* Very similar loop to TODO 4
+* But now the loop has two iterators
+* You have to increment it after each iteration

 ![TODO 5](https://user-images.githubusercontent.com/99948892/227061423-3f448e8e-b911-4898-a4bc-5dc2899e688c.png)

 ### TODO 6 → [Scene.cpp]
 ### “Create all the necessary cameras”

+* Check the function CreateCameras
+* Check the enum class DisplayType

 ![TODO 6](https://user-images.githubusercontent.com/99948892/227061370-2e8c3613-9fbb-4680-ba4d-2297d2eadcc7.png)